You save tax

 Isabella remained personally liable for the $8,000 balance.

-In this case, Isabella has ordinary income from the cancellation of debt in the amount of $2000.
+In this case, Isabella has ordinary income from the

 The $2000 income from the cancellation of debt is figured by subtracting the $170,000 FMV of the house form the $172,000 difference between Isabella’s total outstanding debt immediately before the transfer of property reduced by the amount for which she remains personally liable immediately after the transfer ($180,000 minus $8000).